Resolver Strategies

 Selecting an Action

-Its recommend to only use HTTP Actions for Dynamic Resolvers; Compound Actions, Scripts, and Built-in Actions will not work reliably if at all.
+Its recommend to only use HTTP Actions for Dynamic Resolvers; Compound Actions, Scripts, and Built-in Actions are currently not supported.

 Input Arguments & Input Mapping

 You can configure input arguments for your resolver method using a JSON schema.
 Inputs are added to the resolver method's data bank.
-For example, the following schema would provide a single feature_request_id string as args.feature_request_id.
+For example, the following schema would provide a single feature_request_id string as data.feature_request_id.
+These will be collected from the user whenever the resolver slot is collected.
+The names of these are important as that is how the reasoning engine infers what it is collecting from the user.
+You can't pass in any data from the conversation's data bank you can only collect data from the user in the context of the resolver itself.

 {